MProx/deep_q_learning/README.md

 > $ python DQN_snake.py -m test -f snake.h5

 To edit hyperparameters, change the class variables in thier definition near the top of the DQN_snake.py file.

+Once the model is running, open a terminal or command prompt and start tensorboard with the following command:

+> $ tensorboard --logdir ./logs/

+Then open a browser window and navigate to localhost:6006/ to see stats and training progress.

 ## TO DO: